 This explains the considerable changes that took place at the end of the eighties and the beginning of the nineties.
 There has been a move towards careful selection of the managerial strata, which must be able to see to the requirements of this new form of production.
-That explains why advanced industrial countries such as the US and Great Britain cause the aims of the clandestine armed organisation contain the error of centrism.
-By striking the person, the organisation believes it is striking the centre of Capital.
-This kind of error is impossible in an anarchist insurrectionalist organisation, because when it strikes a technological realisation (or someone responsible for this realisation), it is fully aware that it is not striking any centre of Capitalism.
+That explains why advanced industrial countries such as the US and Great Britain went through a period of increased authoritarianism in government, then moved on to a more versatile, flexible form of political management corresponding to the economic necessities of various countries which are now all coordinated globally.